ExgnosisClasses/JavaWeek1/Labs/Lab 7-5 The Object Class/Lab 7-5 Object Class.md

 obj.Person@7e9e5f8a
 ```

-Override the default implementations like this.
+Override the default implementations as shown below.
-- We typically don't use the @Override annotation when override Object methods
+- We typically don't use the `@Override` annotation when override `Object` methods

 ```java
 	public String toString() {